qwertie/ecsharp/Readme.md

 4. Update appveyor.yml at `- set SEMVER=` (semantic version combines w.x.y into wx.y, e.g. 2.7.1 => 27.1, because semantic versioning demands a new major version number for each breaking change, while the internal version number increments the minor version for a minor breaking change.)
 5. If a GitHub release is to be created, uninstall the LeMP VS extension and rebuild it with UpdateLibLeMPAndReinstall.bat.
 Manually check that it still works.
 6. Commit changes
+7. Push changes and check whether the build succeeded on AppVeyor.
-7. Create an (unannotated) git tag like `v2.7.1` locally: `git tag v2.7.1`.
+8. On success, create an (unannotated) git tag like `v2.7.1` locally: `git tag v2.7.1`.
-8. (optional if releasing on GitHub) Push changes.
-Push the tag to make Appveyor publish NuGet packages: `git push origin v2.7.1`.
+9. Push the tag to make Appveyor publish NuGet packages: `git push origin v2.7.1`.
-9. Every so often, create a release on GitHub.com.
+10. Every so often, create a release on GitHub.com.
 Prepare a zip file from the built binaries and include Lib\LeMP\LeMP_VisualStudio.vsix separately as part of the release.
-10. Update documentation by running doc/Doxygen.bat in the gh-pages branch.
+11. Update version-history.md on ecsharp.net and core.loyc.net, and update documentation by running doc/Doxygen.bat in the gh-pages branch.